-Phobjikha aaand Gangtey Goenpa
+Phobjikha and Gangtey Goenpa

 The conservation festival takes place in November, when the cranes return to Bhutan from Tibet for the winter.
-Its aim is partly to promote ecotourism to provide the valley’s farmers with an alternative income, in order to reduce the pressure on the birds’ habitat.
+The festival also aims at strengthening traditional celebrations to help increase villagers’ awareness of the birds’ importance.